Size: 0.01 Linear feet

-Biographical/Historical Note: Sara R. Currie, Jacksonville, Fla., was a close friend of Lenz and described herself as his assistant.
-She is a member of the well-known Rockefeller family.
-Alfred Lenz, sculptor; born in Fon-du-Lac, Wisconsin.
-Moved to San Francisco at 19 years, but soon left and went to New York City where he spent a short period working for Gorham Silversmiths.
-He soon became absorbed with sculpting and devoted the rest of his life to developing and perfecting a special lost wax technique of casting metals which was used by the ancient Chinese.
+Sara R. Currie, a member of the Rockefeller family who settled in Jacksonville Florida, was a close friend and self-described assistant of Wisconsin-born New York sculptor Alfred Lenz.
+Currie remarked in her biographical notes on Lenz that she also modeled for his sculpture Senorita Hootch (1922).
+Lenz was born in Fon-du-Lac and moved to San Francisco at the age of 19 before settling in New York City where he spent a short period of time working for Gorham Silversmiths.
+Lenz became absorbed with sculpting and devoted the rest of his life to developing and perfecting a special lost wax technique of casting metals which was used by the ancient Chinese.
 He also designed a bas relief medallion for the Panama-Pacific International Exposition of 1915.

 The collection was donated by Sara R. Currie in 1958.